jlangr/ccode2/continuous-design.md

 ## Declare Intent, Don't Ooze Details

-We use functional pipelines not because they're newer and cooler, we do so because they replace detail with declaration:
+We use functional pipelines partly because they allow us to replace details with declarations:

 ```
 words.map(word => `"${word}"`).join(',')